JADBio/JADBioPythonClient/README.md

 ### From source

-You can install the package locally from source as follows:
+Install the package locally from source:

 ```bash
 pip install .